PhotoPay/photopay-ios/README.md

 ## <a name="defining-document-detection"></a> Defining how document should be detected

-Before performing OCR of the document, _BlinkID_ first needs to find its location on a camera scene.
+Before performing OCR of the document, _PhotoPay_ first needs to find its location on a camera scene.
 In order to perform detection, you need to define [MBDetector](#detector-concept).

 You have to set concrete `MBDetector` when instantiating the `MBDetectorRecognizer` as a parameter to its constructor.